-On a sequential basis, Asia Pacific revenues decreased by 18.2%, mainly due to lower sales in Imaging and, to a lower extent, in Analog and Microcontrollers.
-EMEA and Americas revenues grew by 8.4% and 1.8%, respectively, with revenues increasing in almost all segments.
-On a year-over-year basis, all regions experienced a double-digit revenues increase, with Asia Pacific and EMEA revenues up by 24.5% and 22.4%, respectively, with all product groups contributing to the increase.
-The Americas revenues grew 12.7% driven by ADG and AMS.
+On a sequential basis, Americas and EMEA revenues grew by 7.3% and 3.5%, respectively, with revenues increasing in all product groups, while Asia Pacific remained flat.
+On a year-over-year basis, all regions experienced a double-digit revenue increase, with all product groups contributing to the increase.